Indigenous Vendor Portal

 We are committed to establishing mutually beneficial partnerships with Indigenous communities.
 This includes support for economic development and entrepreneurship by assisting Indigenous businesses and communities in gaining access to contracts and participating in employment and capacity-building opportunities.
 We welcome you to connect with us.

-- Lou Riccoboni, Vice-President, Corporate Affairs
+- Eric McGoey, Vice-President, Corporate Affairs